 When Oomph (now Crew) wanted to launch a contact platform for startups and freelance web developers, the obvious way forward might have been to develop a single platform with portfolios, ratings, and accounts.

-But instead, the founders used a contact page on Wufoo to accept projects requests, a MailChimp mailing list to send projects to their roster of developers, and Stripe to process payments.
+But instead, the founders used a contact page on Wufoo to accept project requests, a MailChimp mailing list to send projects to their roster of developers, and Stripe to process payments.

 In other words, they used a combination of available, easy-to-access services.
 The result is inevitably less integrated than one based on a single platform, but it has its advantages – many users will have already been familiar with some of the services of which it is made up.